cloudfoundry-attic/hm9000/README.md

     hm9000 evacuator --config=./local_config.json

 will come up and listen for `droplet.exited` messages and queue `start` messages for any evacuating droplets.
-Start messages will be sent when the desired_state_manager sends start and stop messages.
+Start messages will be sent when the analyzer sends start and stop messages.
 The `evacuator` is *not* necessary for deterministic evacuation but is provided for backward compatibility with old DEAs.
 There is no harm in running the `evacuator` *during* deterministic evacuation.

 ### Shredder